dave-elkan/layers/Readme.md

 	    }
 	};

-	module.exports = AuthorController;

 ## Views

-Views wrap template files and offer testable formatting for your view output.
+Views are wrappers around your favourite templating system.
+They accept the request and response objects and the result of the handler's action.

+BaseExpressView can be used as a basis for your own Express (jade) Views.
+You only need to specify the "getTemplate" function.

 ## Error View

-Node Layers supplies an ErrorView function which will be used to display errors.
+Node Layers supplies an ErrorView function which is be used by default to display errors.
 It is advisable that you define your own ErrorView function so you can better display errors as you see fit when they occur.

 ## License

 (The MIT License)